Danzig-Wonneberg / Gdansk-Ujescisko

 Discussions in our family about old times often deal with the pond.
 "My family" means my two elder brothers, who were 15 and 16 years old, when we left Wonneberg.
 They helped me to tell the following stories.

 The big pond had no inflow and no outflow and was filled by the surface water (rain).
 It was only about 80 cm deep.
 It was deeper in front of the street between the farmers Arthur von Dühren and Prang, so that the horses could dip in for washing. - The pond was the cattle watering tank.
-The horses were driven to the north west corner every day in the morning, so that they could drink water.
+The horses were driven to the North West corner every day in the morning, so that they could drink water.
 They already were harnessed as teams to two or four.
-In the evenings the cows came to the ponds for drinking, too.
+In the evenings also the cows came to the ponds for drinking.

 The children had many more activities: